kiendev98/Car-Parks/docs/ANALYSIS.md

 ## Requirements

-* For requirements, please read the [pdf](Senior%20Software%20Engineer%20Coding%20Exercise.pdf)
+* The system should provide an API to find the nearest car parks based on the given coordinate.

 ## Design